 Skilled distributors and sales agents can recognise a unique and innovative film and bring it to new audiences despite the great financial risks involved.
 Seasoned distributors, sales agents and producers share their insights into the multifaceted world of film distribution in Market Studio sessions.
 This Studio examines how distributors and sales agents can build their audience and marketing strategy as early as possible in the film production process.
 By using case studies, connecting to the European Film Market and actively meeting filmmakers working on new film projects, participants will expand their network and examine current models of film distribution in various parts of the world.
 The Market Studio offers emerging distributors and sales agents the chance to work with high-profile experts, to meet fellow distributors and to benefit from each other’s experiences and from the input given during the studio programme.

 The Berlinale Talents Market Hub is the home of Berlinale Talents at the European Film Market (EFM).
 Industry representatives can learn more about the Talents and their projects, while Talents and alumni can schedule meetings at the Hub to discuss their work and market trends.
-The Hub is also the starting point for the EFM Discovery Tours that lead small groups of Talents through the machinery of the EFM, showing how best to do business.
+The Hub is also the starting point for the EFM Discovery Tours that lead small groups of Talents through the machinery of the EFM, showing them how best to do business.
 The Market Hub is run in partnership with the VFF Collecting Society for Film and TV Producers.